futureversecom/trn-js-api/packages/api-types/README.md

 # @therootnetwork/api-types

-A utility package that supplements `@therootnetwork/api`, and makes Root Network specific types available from `@polkadot/{api, types}/augment`.
+A type package that supplements `@therootnetwork/api`, and makes The Root Network specific types available from `@polkadot/{api, types}/augment`.

 ## Install